getify/TNG-Hooks/README.md

 The most common scenario is when an effect involves costly DOM operations; for performance reasons, you'd only want those DOM operations to be processed if that part of the DOM actually needed to be updated because some related state values had changed.
 If the state values haven't changed, a conditional effect prevents the unnecessary DOM operations by skipping the effect.

-The `useEffect(..)` utility accepts an optional second parameter, which is a list of values to guard whether the effect should be invoked.
+The `useEffect(..)` utility accepts an optional second argument, which is a list of values to guard whether the effect should be invoked.
+See also the related discussion of the [input-guards list for `useMemo(..)`](#user-content-inputguards).

-The guards list is optional because sometimes you want effects to run every time.
+`useEffect(..)`'s guards list is optional because sometimes effects should be invoked every time.
 As shown above, if the guards list is omitted, the effect is always invoked:

 ```js
 function updateCounter(count) {